 About Jon Westfall

-In addition to his research, Dr. Westfall also has career ties in information technology, where he has worked as a consultant since 1997, founding his own firm, Bug Jr. Systems.
-As a consultant he has developed custom software solutions (including native Windows 32 applications, Windows .NET applications, Windows Phone 7 and Android mobile applications, as well as ASP, ASP.NET, and PHP web applications).
-He has also served as a senior network and systems architect and administrator (on both Windows and Unix networks, and hybrids) and has also been recognized as a Microsoft Most Valuable Professional (MVP) 2008 – 2012.
-He has authored several books, and presented at academic as well as technology conferences and gatherings.
+In addition to his academic career, Dr. Westfall is an experienced technologist.
+Since founding his consulting firm, Bug Jr. Systems, in 1997, he has developed custom software across multiple platforms including Windows, iOS, Android, and the web.
+He has also served as a systems architect and administrator for both Windows and Unix-based networks, and was recognized as a Microsoft Most Valuable Professional (MVP) from 2008 to 2012.
+He has authored several books and presents regularly at academic and technology conferences.

-Dr. Westfall is married to Karey A. Westfall, and both are natives to the midwestern United States.
-They are doting godparents to Kaden & Nathan, and Uncle/Aunt to Ryleigh, Ryan, Amelia, Rhett, and Grant.
+When not teaching or coding, he enjoys running, travel, pop culture (especially Star Trek), and spending time with his two cats, Coconut and Kinja.
+Dr. Westfall is married to Karey A. Westfall, and both are natives of the Midwestern United States.
+They are proud godparents to Kaden and Nathan, and Uncle and Aunt to Ryleigh, Ryan, Amelia, Rhett, and Grant.

-If you are interested in having him at your event, please use the contact form.
+If you are interested in having him speak at your event, please use the contact form.

 Detailed Chronological Biography